bradfrost/atomic-design/chapter-3.md

 **In order to create more robust and resilient designs, we need to concurrently account for the best situations, the worst, and everything in between**.

 What if the user doesn’t upload a profile picture?
 What if the user has 87 items in their shopping cart?
 What if the product has 14 options?
 What if the blog post title contains 400 characters?
 Return user?
 First-time user?
 What if the article doesn’t have any comments?
 What if it has seven layers of nested comments?
-What if we need to display an urgent message on the homepage?
+What if we need to display an urgent message on the dashboard?

 Articulating these UI variations in a static design tool is an exercise in tediousness and redundancy, which may explain why they're rarely designed.
 But if we want to create systems that address all the variables and realities of our content, we must take those "what if" questions into account.

-How do we account for all manner of UI variation without exhausting ourselves in the process?
+How do we address all manner of UI variation without exhausting ourselves in the process?
 Pattern Lab's *[pseudo-pattern](http://patternlab.io/docs/pattern-pseudo-patterns.html)* feature allows us to articulate (sometimes wildly) different scenarios with just a few changes to our data.

 Let's say we're making an app whose dashboard displays a list of project collaborators.
 The UI might look something like this:

 {% include figure.html src="../images/content/pseudo-pattern-normal.jpg" caption="A list of project collaboratos in our hypothetical app" %}

-In order to create this dynamic content, we'll define our list of collaborators as an array inside `dashboard.json`:
+To create the dynamic content inside each of these blocks, we'll define our list of collaborators as an array inside `dashboard.json`:

 <pre>
 <code>